top of page

 We recognize the critical importance of introducing a member of the provider team into the chain of care early in the process that can effectively develop a relationship of trust with a new patient/client.
 Certified Peer Counselors with lived experience provide that bridge to trust, continued care and positive outcomes.
 This workforce can also help reduce the need for limited and more expensive services when a patient/client fully accepts help at onset of symptoms.
 CLP has created a fund by which those seeking to become a Certified Peer Counselor can apply for a scholarship grant when affordability of attending the week-long training is of issue.

-Fostering Utilization of Psychiatric Advance Directives
+Fostering Utilization and Engagement of Mental Health Advance Directives

 Stay Tuned.
 For up to the minute updates, "Like" us on Facebook.